Arturo Frondizi: Later life

 Frondizi was held in detention until July 1963.
 After his release and the return of Frigerio from exile, they founded the Integration and Development Movement (MID) on a developmentalist platform.
 Unable to field candidates in the 1963 elections due to military and conservative opposition, the MID and Perón agreed on a "National Popular Front."
 The alliance was scuttled by military pressure, and the MID endorsed a "blank vote" option.
 Those among Frondizi's former allies who objected to this move backed the progressive former Buenos Aires Province Governor, Oscar Alende, an erstwhile Frondizi ally who ran on the UCRI ticket (its last) and finished second.

+That same year, Frondizi created the Center for National Studies, the institution that served as a vehicle for his political activities after his removal from the presidency.
+After the pragmatic Arturo Illia's election as President in 1963, Frondizi harshly criticized his government.

-Following the pragmatic Arturo Illia's election, the MID was allowed to participate in the 1965 legislative elections, sending 16 members to the Argentine Chamber of Deputies.
-Policy differences over Frondizi-era oil contracts, which Illia rescinded, led the MID to oppose him actively.
-Frondizi initially welcomed the 1966 coup against Illia.
-Frigerio became a significant shareholder in Argentina's largest news daily, Clarín, following a 1971 deal made with the news daily's owner, Ernestina Herrera de Noble.
+Following Illia's election, the MID was allowed to participate in the 1965 legislative elections, sending 16 members to the Argentine Chamber of Deputies.
+Policy differences over Frondizi-era oil contracts, some of which Illia rescinded, led the MID to oppose him actively.

+He briefly returned to journalism in July 1966, contributing a weekly article to the magazine Confirmado under the pseudonym Dorrego.
+In 1966, he openly supported the military coup that overthrew Illia, believing that the "Argentine Revolution" was an opportunity to make an economic revolution and free the country from "international monopolies and their allies in the country."
+However, when Adalbert Krieger Vasena took over as Minister of Economy, Frondizi considered that the revolution had been thwarted.

+Frondizi's close advisor, Rogelio Frigerio, became a significant shareholder in Argentina's largest news daily, Clarín, following a 1971 deal made with the news daily's owner, Ernestina Herrera de Noble.
 Her late husband and Clarín founder Roberto Noble had supported Frondizi.